 AR 401.
 Graphic Design Internship - 1-3 hours.
 Professional graphic design experience in a company setting.
-Six to eight week internship work is to be complete at an approved company.
+Internship work is to be completed at an approved enterprise.
 May be repeated for credit for a maximum of 6 credit hours.
 Prerequisite: Permission of department.